0chain/0chain/docs/unit-tests.md

 ## Writing a test

-Numerous approaches to writing unit tests can be devised, bellow we describe on approach that works well.
+Numerous approaches to writing unit tests can be devised, bellow we describe an approach that works well.
 It focuses on maximising code coverage while minimising setup.

-Unit tests check a function outputs match its inputs.
+Unit tests check a function's outputs match its inputs.
 Ideally we want as little setup as we can get away with.
 How our function works in the global scope of the project does not interest us; we use integration tests for that.
 Many developers do too much work here, making their unit tests look more like integration